Tesla's massive batteries are powering everything from exotic islands to breweries

 Tesla was chosen to build the substation after the Aliso Canyon natural gas reservoir suffered a massive rupture in 2015 that displaced more than 8,000 California residents.
 Los Angeles wanted an electric energy solution that could be more reliable during peak times.

-Similar to the Mira Loma substation, Vector, a utility company in New Zealand, doesn't use solar energy, but it does use Tesla's Powerpack system to offset the energy grid during peak hours.
+Similar to the Mira Loma substation, Vector, a utility company in New Zealand, doesn't use solar energy but uses Tesla's Powerpack system to offset the energy grid during peak hours.

-The Hawaiian island of Kaua'i is being powered by 54,000 solar panels and Tesla's Powerpack batteries.
+The Hawaiian island of Kaua'i will start running on solar panels and batteries supplied by Tesla by the end of 2019.

-Tesla installed 54,978 solar panels and 272 Powerpack batteries to power the island.
-The solar array has 13 megawatts of solar generation capacity.
+SolarCity is supplying 55,000 solar panels to collect energy during the day that will be stored by Tesla's Powerpacks.
+The batteries will offer 52-megawatt-hours of energy storage.

-The system, officially unveiled in early March, is being built under contract for the Kauai Island Utility Cooperative, marking the first time a utility has contracted a system that stores and releases solar energy after sunset.
-Solar will account for 20% of the island's peak load.
+The system is being built under contract for the Kauai Island Utility Cooperative, marking the first time a utility has contracted a system that stores and releases solar energy after sunset.
+When everything is up-and-running, solar will account for 20% of the island's peak load.

 La Crema, a winery located in Sonoma County, California, runs on solar energy that is stored by a 1,200-kilowatt-hour Powerpack system.